 Any stub and live or dead branch is considered when identifying the log number of the first stub (see the following section for discussion of epicormic branching).
+A stub is a protruding branch or remnant of a branch including wood fibre (bark alone is not a stub).

-4.3.2.14 Positions 50 and 51 Knots, 1st 5 m and 2nd 5 m
+4.3.2.14.
+Positions 50 and 51 Knots, 1st 5 m and 2nd 5 m